Gypsy style

-The term gypsy style refers to the typical way Eastern European music is played in coffeehouses and restaurants, at parties, and sometimes on-stage, in European cities.
-Music played in this style and loosely called gypsy music differs from actual Romani music played by Romani and Sinti people, many of whom regard the term "gypsy" as a slur when applied to their community.
+The term Romani style refers to the way Eastern European music is played in coffeehouses and restaurants, at parties, and sometimes on-stage in European cities.
+Music played in this style differs from actual Romani music played by Romani and Sinti people, many of whom regard the term "gypsy" as a slur when applied to their community.

-It is mainly instrumental and usually performed by strings, except in the Romanian variant where the panflute is the main instrument.
+It consists mainly of instrumentals and usually performed by strings, except in the Romanian variant where the pan flute is the main instrument.
 The accompaniment may be executed by various instruments, but by preference includes a cimbalom and a double bass.

 Characteristics

-Music played in the style can easily be recognized among many other styles.
+Music played in this style can easily be recognized among many other styles.
 Characteristic elements of the style include: